Heat pump vs. furnace: which is right for you?

 Furnaces generate warm air and then distribute it throughout your home by burning fuel.
 Because furnaces use fuel to create heat, they blow much warmer air compared to heat pumps.
-There are four main components to a furnace: burners, heat exchangers, a blower and a flue that acts as the exhaust.
-Furnaces can run on natural gas or oil, and depending on where you live, there are hybrid options available that can use both.
+There are four main components to a furnace: burners, heat exchangers, a blower, and a flue that acts as the exhaust.
+Furnaces can run on natural gas or oil, and depending on where you live, there are hybrid options available that create heat with dual fuel use.

 Furnaces are typically cheaper compared to heat pumps, but the price varies depending on unit size and features.
 If you prefer hot, toasty temperatures inside your home, a furnace might be the better option for you.
 While heat pumps are more energy efficient, furnaces have fewer moving parts, which means there’s less heating repair and maintenance involved and fewer pieces that could potentially malfunction.

-Heat that’s generated through a furnace could dry out the air in your entire home, which can cause skin and other health issues.
-While today’s furnaces are much more energy efficient compared to a decade ago, they still don’t compare to the efficiency of a heat pump.
-Homes with a furnace also require a separate unit for air conditioning, while heat pumps act as a two-in-one.
+While today’s furnaces are much more energy-efficient compared to a decade ago, they still don’t compare to the efficiency of a heat pump.
+Homes with a furnace also require a separate unit for air conditioning, while heat pumps act as a two-in-one device.